NVIDIA/spark-rapids/docs/download.md

 ### Release Notes
 New functionality and performance improvements for this release include:
+* Zstandard compression for Parquet and ORC
+* Support for Hive text reading
+* Improved performance on `like` operations
+* Tiered projections for more expressions to optimize performance
+* Support for mapInArrow, instr and array_remove operations
-* Deliver z-ordering capability on Databricks
+* z-ordering capability on Databricks Delta Lake
-* Enable DPP on Databricks 10.4
-* Improve robust for workloads which has high compression ratio input datasets
-* Support Delta Lake batch writes on Databricks
+* Delta Lake batch writes on Databricks Delta Lake
-* Partially support HiveTableScanExec on GPU
+* Dynamic Partition Pruning (DPP) on Databricks
-* Support mapInArrow
-* Enable tiered projections for more expressions to optimize performance
 * Qualification and Profiling tool:
   * Support cost estimations for Dataproc 1.5 and Dataproc2.x
   * Added new Github [repo](https://github.com/NVIDIA/spark-rapids-tools/tree/dev/user_tools) for user tools functionality